 CAFFEINE LEVEL: High

-BREWING DIRECTION: About heap of tea per 8 oz of water.
+BREWING DIRECTION: About a heap of tea per 8 oz of water.
 Multiple infusions by removing the leaves from your tea and set them aside until you are ready to re-steep.

 ORIGIN: Fujian, China.